 We have a large variety of animals from large to small.
 Come get up close and personal with your favorites.
 While you visit you can take a train ride through Badgerland Trails to see and learn about all of our Native Wisconsin animals.
 Bring picnic and spend the day.

-Menominee Park Zoo, 520 Pratt Trail in Oshkosh, WI.
+Menominee Park Zoo, 520 Siewert Trail in Oshkosh, WI.

 Being open seasonally, the majority of the zoo animals are leased, allowing a different variety each year.
 As the Zoo continues to grow and improve, several major, permanent exhibits are planned.
 These exhibits will house native species and the animals will reside here all year.
 Three permanent exhibits are complete they are the Wolf, Elk, and Otter exhibits.